-While the number of vehicle items requiring regular replacement has decreased, the number of items needing periodic inspection has not.
-Whether you call it a tune-up or something else, this service offers an excellent opportunity for all engine belts, hoses and ignition wires to be checked for wear and tension.
-Old tune-up standbys like spark plugs, fuel and air filters are still on every Subaru vehicle and still require periodic inspection and replacement as necessary.
+The frequency of scheduled inspection and maintenance services required on Subaru vehicles is minimal when compared with vehicles of the past.
+While the number of items requiring regular replacement has decreased, the number of items needing periodic inspection has not.
+Periodic maintenance offers an excellent opportunity for engine belts, hoses and other parts to be checked for wear.
+Old tune-up standbys like spark plugs, fuel and air filters are still on every Subaru vehicle, and they still require periodic inspection and replacement.

-The same applies to all other items on the Subaru maintenance schedule.
+The same applies to the other items on the Subaru maintenance schedule.
 The important thing is to carefully inspect each item.
 If additional corrective action is required, now is the time to find out.
+In this article, we'll concentrate on some of the items on the maintenance schedule that tend to be overlooked.